mfurmanczak/Final-Year-Project---Mikolaj-Furmanczak/README.md

 # Final Year Project - Mikolaj Furmanczak

-This is my final year project, focused on training a CNN network on the UrbanSound8K dataset using Tensorflow.
+This is my final year project, focused on training a CNN on the UrbanSound8K dataset using Tensorflow.

 ## Installation